Home » IELTS Listening: Good note-taking

 Start practising!

 You can improve your ability as an engaged listener by listening to talks, listening to music and watching movies – you’ll be getting better by doing the things you like!
 Start by taking notes of talks that interest you (check out this list).
-Then go to Road to IELTS and do some more free IELTS Listening activities.
-Better yet, try a Road to IELTSpractice Listening test to see how you’re doing.
-You can access it here.
 Remember that becoming a good note-taker is just one way you can improve your listening score.
 Take a look at 2 other things you can do to improve here.

 Answers: